-Keeping your pet well groomed will help her hair do what it was designed to do: protect her from the sun and insulate her from the heat.
-If your pet has extremely thick hair or a lot of mats and tangles, their fur may trap too much heat, so you may want to cut/trim their fur, If you are lookin for training for your dog, you could try here.
-You can get a little more information on this, head to Ridgeside K9 NorCal Dog Training to see more.
+Regular dog grooming will help their hair do what it was designed to do: protect them from the sun and insulate them from the heat.
+If your pet has extremely thick hair or a lot of mats and tangles, their fur may trap too much heat, so you may want to cut/trim their fur.
+If you are lookin for training for your dog, you could try here.

 Hot weather may tempt your pet to drink from puddles in the street, which can contain antifreeze and other chemicals.
 Antifreeze has a sweet taste that animals like, but it’s extremely toxic.
 When you’re walking your pet, make sure she doesn’t sneak a drink from the street.